Parsley massacre: Massacre

 Trujillo reportedly acted in response to reports of Haitians stealing cattle and crops from Dominican borderland residents.
 Trujillo commanded his army to kill all Haitians living in the Dominican Republic's northwestern frontier and in certain parts of the contiguous Cibao region.

-Between October 2 and October 8, hundreds of Dominican troops, who came mostly from other areas of the country, poured into the region.
-These armed forces killed Haitians with rifles, machetes, shovels, knives, and bayonets.
-Haitian children were reportedly thrown in the air and caught by soldiers' bayonets, then thrown on their mothers' corpses.
+Between 2 October and 8 October, hundreds of Dominican troops, who came mostly from other areas of the country, poured into the Cibao, and used rifles, machetes, shovels, knives, and bayonets to kill Haitians.
+Haitian babies were reportedly thrown in the air and caught by soldiers' bayonets, then thrown on their mothers' corpses.
+Dominican troops beheaded thousands of Haitians, and took others to the port of Montecristi, where they were thrown into the Atlantic Ocean to drown with their hands and feet bound, some with wounds inflicted by the soldiers in order to attract sharks.
 Survivors who managed to cross the border and return to Haiti told stories of family members being hacked with machetes and strangled by the soldiers, and children bashed against rocks and tree trunks.

 The use of military units from outside the region was not always enough to expedite soldiers' killings of Haitians.
 U.S. legation informants reported that many soldiers "confessed that in order to perform such ghastly slaughter they had to get 'blind' drunk."
 Several months later, a barrage of killings and repatriations of Haitians occurred in the southern frontier.

 Lauren Derby claims that a majority of those who died were born in the Dominican Republic and belonged to well-established Haitian communities in the borderlands.